-When operating an AEP Keyper, it is also necessary to specify the location of the "machine" file, which stores information about the Keyper for use by PKCS #11 provider library.
+Some HSMs require other environment variables to be set.
+For example, when operating an AEP Keyper, it is necessary to specify the location of the "machine" file, which stores information about the Keyper for use by the provider library.
 If the machine file is in /opt/Keyper/PKCS11Provider/machine, use:

-'''

-$ export KEYPER_LIBRARY_PATH=/opt/Keyper/PKCS11Provider
+\$ export KEYPER_LIBRARY_PATH=/opt/Keyper/PKCS11Provider

-'''

-These environment variables must be set whenever running any tool that uses the HSM, including pkcs11-keygen, pkcs11-list, pkcs11-destroy, dnssec-keyfromlabel, dnssec-signzone, dnssec-keygen(which will use the HSM for random number generation), and named.
+Such environment variables must be set whenever running any tool that uses the HSM, including pkcs11-keygen, pkcs11-list, pkcs11-destroy, dnssec-keyfromlabel, dnssec-signzone, dnssec-keygen, and named.